joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/08/28/podcasts/us-open-tennis.html

 **‘The Sauna Is Hot and Uncomfortable’: Vote on E.U.
 Talks Makes Iceland Sweat**\
-`The usually genial country is been bitterly divided over a vote this weekend on whether to enter membership talks with the European Union.`\
+`The usually genial country has been bitterly divided over a vote this weekend on whether to enter membership talks with the European Union.`\
 https://www.nytimes.com/2026/08/28/world/europe/iceland-european-union-vote.html

 **Fear Over Malaysia’s Plan to Send Back Rohingya Migrants to Myanmar**\